Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-Some form of personal identification is always needed when an individual registers a vehicle for the first time at a DVLA local office.
-This prevents fraudulent applications and ensures keeper name and address details are accurate.
+Some form of personal identification is always needed when an individual registers a vehicle for the first time to prevent fraudulent applications and ensures keeper name and address details are accurate.

 The V55/4 form is used to apply for a first licence for a new vehicle and declaration for registration.
 Use this form if you are importing a new vehicle, kit car, etc.

 The V55/5 form is used to apply for a first licence for a motor vehicle and declaration for registration.
 Use this form to register used or rebuilt vehicles.

 If possible you need to send in a photocopy of your photocard driving licence with your application form to prove your identity.
 If you can't do this, you need to send in photocopies of one document that proves your name and another that proves your address.

 Documents you can use to confirm your name include: passport, marriage certificate, decree nisi or absolute, birth certificate or a current UK paper driving licence (not a paper counterpart).

 Documents you can use to confirm your address include: recent utility bill (within the last 3 months) - e.g gas, electricity, water, recent bank or building society statement (within the last 3 months), medical card or council tax bill for current year.